-Salmologic rods, reels, lines, leaders will be recommended in grams and grains, thereby enabling the customers to make the right decisions when he/she is setting up their tackle for fishing.
+Salmologic rods, reels, lines and leaders are recommended in grams and grains, thereby enabling the customers to make the right decisions when they are setting up their tackle for fishing.

 The fact is that every line class has its own fly sizes and it is therefore important to purchase the right line weight according to the fly sizes you normally fish with.

 Let me give you an example: If you normally fish for sea trout or salmon in a low glassy river and you use double hook sizes between 8 and 12, or with small cone head brass tubes, then a really good line weight to match those conditions and fly sizes (in my opinion), would be around 20 grams/308 grains.